-3.2.7.1 Staff training related to Anti-corruption
+3.2.7.1 Staff training on anti-corruption related topics

 Upon recruitment, employees are requested to make a pledge to act with integrity and uphold ethical principles and reject corruption and bribery.
 The Group conducts education programmes to raise employees' awareness of anti-corruption.
-During the reporting period, the Group's factories organised a range of related training sessions, including induction training for new employees, regular training on factory regulations, training on anti-corruption policy, business ethics standardised management, among others, to explain to staff principles that they should comply with and the prohibition against seeking improper interests and bribery, such that they would appreciate the importance of integrity and keep vigilance against corruption behaviour.
-Throughout the reporting year, a total of 2,514 employees participated in anti-corruption related training for an aggregate of 1,501 hours.
+During the Reporting Period, the Group's factories organised a range of related training sessions, including induction training for new employees, regular training on factory regulations, training on anti-corruption policy and management for standards of business ethics, among others, to explain to staff on those principles that they should comply with and the prohibition against seeking improper interests and bribery, such that they would appreciate the importance of integrity and keep vigilance against corruption behaviour.
+In view of the importance of the directors' responsibility for supervising the Group's compliance, the directors were arranged to participate in training during the year for an in-depth understanding of laws relating to money laundering and their impact on the responsibility of the Company's directors.